youngyu-park/youngyu-park.github.io/data/presentations.md

 ---

 ## Conference presentations
 **Park, Youn-Gyu**, Okgi Kim, and Jong-Bok Kim.
-Korean coordinated wh-questions: An experimental approach. *The 19th Workshop in General Lingusitics (WiGL 19).* March 14-16.
+Korean coordinated *wh*-questions: An experimental approach. *The 19th Workshop in General Lingusitics (WiGL 19).* March 14-16.
 University of Wisconsin-Madison, Madison, Wisconsin.
 [Best Abstract Award Winner]

 **Park, Youn-Gyu**.
 Sluicing for clarification: A discourse-based approach. *The 17th Annual Meeting of the Illinois Language and Linguistics Society (ILLS17)*.
 March 7-8, 2025.
 University of Illinois Urbana-Champaign, Urbana, Illinois.